KVonY/11747-Project/README.md

 ## HW3 Reimplement the SOTA

-Training model with BIGRU can be tested by running "model_train.py"
+Training model with BiGRU can be tested by running "model_train.py"

+Training model with BiGRU via GPU can be tested by running "train_cuda.py"